 Hill Climber (45 minutes)

-Settings: Choose a “Hill” program that gradually increases resistance and incline height over two to five minutes, and then provides a rest period.
+Settings: Choose a "Hill" program that gradually increases resistance and incline height over two to five minutes, and then provides a rest period (you can also manually adjust these with the up and down buttons).
 Most machines will offer four to six hill repeats per workout.

 “Mile Repeats” or Mid-Intensity, Long Intervals (45 minutes)